 Breath of Fire IV doesn't break a lot of new ground; in fact, in terms of overall design it's remarkably similar to 3.
-However, it also stands as proof that polish can make all the difference between an arduous RPG experience and a series-defining game.
+However, it also stands as proof that polish can make all the difference between an arduous RPG experience and a solid game.
 The cinematography, dungeon designs, pacing and writing are all a massive improvement on 3's, creating a compelling and epic adventure that plays great to boot.
-The game looks gorgeous, with visuals that manage to hold their own against even the almighty Square even with the much smaller budget; beautifully realized and expressive character designs, smooth combat animations, and creative, sharply rendered environments.
+The game looks gorgeous, with visuals that manage to hold their own against even the almighty Square even with the much smaller budget; beautifully realized and expressive character designs, smooth combat animations, and creative, sharply rendered environments and visual effects.
 The music, as in any good RPG, carries the mood perfectly, creating an experience that's often grim and depressing, but also very compelling.
 Breath of Fire IV is easily the most impressive BoF on a technical level and in terms of storytelling, and is certainly worth a look for any serious fan of RPGs.

 Platform: Playstation 1, PlayStation Network